 In April 2010, the Guildhall School of Music recognized German composer Helmut Lachenmann’s expertise in extended instrumental techniques, inviting him to give the keynote speech at a research day dedicated to contemporary performance practice; in May, he had a Fellowship of the Royal College of Music conferred upon him for his achievements as a composer; in June, the London Symphony Orchestra performed Lachenmann’s Double (Grido II) for string orchestra, in doing so becoming the first non-BBC British orchestra to have performed his music; and in October, the Southbank Centre presented two days of Lachenmann’s music including performances by the Arditti String Quartet and a much expanded London Sinfonietta, the latter broadcast on Radio 3.
 Outside London, Birmingham Contemporary Music Group gave a performance of his most recent work, Got Lost for soprano and piano, and the University of Manchester presented a mini-festival dedicated to his music.
 This roll call of events might be seen then as the celebration to be expected as a noted composer passes a milestone, but Lachenmann is a composer who – despite his age – could until recently have escaped such attention in Britain.
 In 1995, Elke Hockings wrote in these pages that, while enjoying ‘an exalted reputation among a small circle of English contemporary music enthusiasts, […] to the wider English music public he [Lachenmann] is little known’ and critical reception has been mixed, often extremely negative.
 Introducing Lachenmann to an audience at the Southbank Centre in October, Ivan Hewett described him as ‘a composer we don’t know well in this country, an omission we are gradually repairing’.

 I am the Open Access & Scholarly Communication Librarian for Iowa State University.
-I teach our university’s Information Literacy course, Library 160, and provide liaison support for the Anthropology and Sociology departments at the university.
-However, the bulk of my duties relate to outreach and education about Open Access, Open Education, copyright, and other topics related to Scholarly Communication.
-My main job duties at this time are related to Open Education and Open Educational Resources (OER).
-I have created guides and tools for users to learn more about OER, including a recent series of Youtube videos to introduce faculty to OER and topics related to Open Education.
-I have also coordinated our Open Education Mini-Grants on campus, and participate on Iowa State’s Open & Affordable Education Committee.
-My personal and professional interests lie in Open Education, Open Science, and the Digital Humanities: I am interested in the ways that the Digital Humanities are changing the traditional flow of scholarship among scholars in Humanities disciplines, and I am also interested in Open Access monograph publishing and Open Textbook publishing.
-If you have a research project you are seeking collaborators for, feel free to reach out and I will let you know if I’m interested.
+For my work, I do a variety of activities related to outreach and education on open access, open education, copyright, and other scholarly communication topics.
+In addition, I also teach Iowa State University’s Information Literacy course, Library 160, and provide liaison support for the Anthropology and Sociology departments at the university.
+My main job duties at this time are related to open educational resources (OER).
+I have created guides and tools for users to learn more about OER, including a recent handbook, The OER Starter Kit, and a series of Youtube videos intended to introduce faculty to the world of open education.
+I have also coordinated the Iowa State Open Education Mini-Grants and participate on our university’s Open & Affordable Education Committee.
+My personal and professional interests lie in open access in the humanities, open education across disciplinary lines, and the very broad category of “open science.”
+If you have a research project you are seeking collaborators for, feel free to reach out (email@example.com) and I will let you know if I’m interested.

 Specialized in Gastrointestinal, Liver and Pancreatic diseases